“My bank has frozen my account, for no reason.”

 It may be that we need some additional information from you, if so - we’ll be in touch, it could be that another financial institution has contacted us regarding an account, prompting a review, resulting in the account being temporarily restricted.

-Rest assured, our team are on it, we aim to resolve the issue as quickly as possible.
+Rest assured, our team is on it, we aim to resolve the issue as quickly as possible.

 You’re in breach of our terms and conditions